-The basis of my take on meds comes from my professional training as a pharmacist and then a nurse, years of experience, and many hours of continuing professional education.
+My take on meds comes from my professional training as a pharmacist and then nurse, years of experience, and many hours of continuing education.
 I’ve seen in clinical settings what a huge difference medications can make for a lot of people.
-I also have a good understanding of what medications do once they’re inside the body.
-It’s not a question of a drug going into the mysterious black box of our brain and doing all sorts of random, unpredictable things; there’s actually a lot more rhyme and reason to it.
+I also have a good understanding of what meds do once they’re inside the body.
+It’s not a question of a drug going into the mysterious black box of our brain and doing unpredictable things; there’s actually a lot more rhyme and reason to it than that.

 I get frustrated when people make negative generalizations about medications without having any knowledge to back that up.
-One example is the claim that medication is “poison”.
-If someone doesn’t actually know what a drug does in the body, they’re really in no position to make toxicology judgments.
+One example is the claim that medication is “toxic” or “poison”.
+If someone doesn’t have any background in pharmacology and toxicology, they’re in no position to judge that.

-I think that sometimes people might assume that because I’m pro-medication it means I think medication should be used in all conditions, even when it’s inappropriate.
-I’m a firm believer in evidence-based medicine.
-If a drug is going to be used, it should be because it’s indicated for the particular individual’s condition, and there’s research to back that up.
+I wonder if sometimes people might assume that, because I’m pro-medication, it means I think medication should be used in all conditions, all of the time.
+I’m a firm believer in evidence-based medicine; if a drug is going to be used, it should be because it’s indicated for the particular individual’s condition, with research to back that up.

-For many conditions, medication is not indicated as a first-line treatment.
+For many conditions, medication is not indicated as a first-line treatment, but can sometimes play a supporting role.
 As an example, medication is not indicated as first-line treatment for borderline personality disorder or PTSD, but in some cases may be helpful as an add-on to help manage symptoms.

 Managing side effects

-I strongly believe that prescribers have a professional responsibility to be responsive and available to their patients, and that treatment decisions should be collaborative.
+I strongly believe that prescribers have a professional responsibility to be responsive and available to their patients.
+Treatment decisions should be collaborative, not one-way.
 No one should feel pressured to stay on a medication that’s making them feel awful.
-If prescriber and patient collaboratively come to the decision that side effects are worth it for the beneficial effects, that’s one thing, but the patient’s concerns absolutely need to be taken seriously.
-If someone develops severe akathisia (restlessness) that they find intolerable and a prescriber doesn’t want to discontinue the medication, in my view that’s malpractice.
+If a prescriber and patient collaboratively come to the decision that side effects are worth it for the beneficial effects, that’s one thing, but the patient’s concerns absolutely need to be taken seriously.
+If someone develops severe, intolerable akathisia (restlessness) and their prescriber is unwilling to discontinue the medication, in my view, that’s malpractice.

 Certain medications have a pattern of side effects being problematic when initiating treatment and then easing off.
-While I think it’s very appropriate for a prescriber to share this information, that doesn’t make it okay to expect a patient to put up with extremely distressing side effects just because they might ease off in time.
+While I think it’s very appropriate for a prescriber to share this information, that doesn’t make it okay to expect a patient to put up with extremely distressing side effects just because they might ease off in time maybe kinda sorta.

-Sometimes certain medications can cause worsening of psychiatric symptoms, even when the medication being tried is considered appropriate for the diagnosis.
+Sometimes certain medications can cause worsening of psychiatric symptoms, even when the medication being tried is generally considered appropriate for the diagnosis.
 Just because a medication should work in theory doesn’t mean it should be continued if it ends up doing the opposite.
-I’m generally able to tolerate medications, but when I started Abilify (aripiprazole) I had an abrupt and significant worsening of my depression.
+I usually tolerate medications, but when I started Abilify (aripiprazole) I had an abrupt and significant worsening of my depression.
 That was the end of me and Abilify.
-But I don’t think that’s a problem with Abilify in general, I think it’s a problem of the very specific combination of me and Abilify.
+But I don’t think that’s a problem with Abilify in general; it’s a problem with the very specific combination of me and Abilify.

 What meds can and can’t do